verekia/manapotion/README.md

 )
 ```

-Access reactive variables with the `useMP` hook, and use [helper functions](#helpers) to trigger common browser events:
+Access reactive variables with the `useMP` hook.
+It is a [Zustand](https://github.com/pmndrs/zustand) store, so you must pass a selector to it:

 ```jsx
 import { useMP } from 'manapotion'